 The Prone Sleeping Position

 Sleeping on your stomach may seem like the alternative to the gravity issue, as now, the downward force pulls the tongue and palate forward.
 While this is true to an extent, your mouth and nose end up being either blocked or impaired by your pillow, or your neck has to be twisted to the side to maintain breathing, all of which are counter-productive in clearing the airways to avoid snoring and sleep apnea.
+Sleeping on your stomach is not ideal as it obstructs breathing.

 The Lateral Sleeping Position